x41v3r/notebook/c.md

 can be ommitted, it may be used for error checking to *catch an "impossible" condition*.

-## 3.4 switch
+### 3.2.3 switch

-&emsp;&emsp;The switch statement is a multi-way decision that tests whether an expression matches one of a number of constant integer values, and branches accordingly.
+&emsp;&emsp;The **switch** statement is a multi-way decision that tests whether an expression matches one of a number of constant integer values, and branches accordingly.

 ```c
 switch (expression)